A Two-Stage Reactive Auction Framework for the Multi-Depot Rural Postman Problem with Dynamic Vehicle Failures: Literature Review

 \section{Literature Review}

-The MD-RPP-RRV involving vehicle failures extends the classical Multi-Depot Rural Postman Problem MD-RPP \cite{md-rpp, md-rpp1, md-rpp2} by incorporating multiple trips and vehicle failure uncertainties.
-While vehicle failures have not been extensively studied in the context of the RPP, related research exists in its variants, such as the Capacitated Arc Routing Problem (CARP) \cite{carp, carp1, carp2} and the Vehicle Routing Problem (VRP) \cite{vrp, vrp1}.
-This review examines relevant literature across ARP and VRP variants, as well as auction algorithms, to identify key research gaps.
-Specifically, we focus on the lack of efficient, real-time approaches for handling multiple vehicle failures in multi-depot scenarios, the limitations of existing auction-based methods in addressing arc routing problems, and the need for robust solutions that can manage failures without relying on additional resources like auxiliary or contingency vehicles.
+The MD-RPP-RRV involving vehicle failures extends the classical Multi-Depot Rural Postman Problem (MD-RPP) \citep{md-rpp, md-rpp1, md-rpp2} by incorporating multiple trips and vehicle failure uncertainties.
+While vehicle failures have not been extensively studied in the specific context of the RPP, related research exists in its variants, such as the Capacitated Arc Routing Problem (CARP) \citep{carp, carp1, carp2, carp4} and the Vehicle Routing Problem (VRP) \citep{vrp, vrp1, vrp5}.
+This review examines relevant literature across dynamic routing and auction algorithms to identify key research gaps, specifically focusing on the lack of efficient, real-time approaches for handling multiple vehicle failures in multi-depot scenarios without relying on auxiliary resources.